camtamsox/Go-Agent/README.md

 No changes were made to Greedy, IDS, AlphaBeta, Minimax, and Random, and these agents were used in the testing of our agents.

-To see the results of our model, please see the pdf labeld "Results"
+To see the results of our model, please see the pdf labeld "results"